olzh2102/discovery/src/content/post/en/localhost-https.md

 ---
-title: Horizontal Scorll
+title: HTTPS for your localhost
 date: 2022-11-20
-author: Michael Scott
+author: Toby
 description: Dundir Mufflin, this is Pam
 draft: false
-category: ReactJS
+category: JavaScript
+slug: https
 ---

 Here will be some text about Horizontal Wrapper